w3c/trace-context/spec/AMQP/20-AMQP_FORMAT.md

 There are two annotation sections this specification refers - "application-properties" and "message-annotations".
-See [3.2](http://docs.oasis-open.org/amqp/core/v1.0/os/amqp-core-messaging-v1.0-os.html#section-message-format) of OASIS Advanced Message Queuing Protocol (AMQP) Version 1.0, Part 3:
+See [3.2](http://docs.oasis-open.org/amqp/core/v1.0/os/amqp-core-messaging-v1.0-os.html#section-message-format) of *OASIS Advanced Message Queuing Protocol (AMQP) Version 1.0, Part 3:
-Messaging.
+Messaging* (AMQP specification).

 AMQP message section "application-properties" is immutable collection of properties that is defined by message publisher and can be read by the message